scleradb/scleradb.github.io/docsrc/sclerasql/sqlextml.md

     CREATE [ { TEMPORARY | TEMP } ] [ library_name ] CLUSTERER [ ( algorithm_name [ , algorithm_options ] ) ] clusterer_name USING table_expression

 - The optional `library_name` specifies the machine learning library to use for the task.
-    - Valid options are `WEKA` and `MAHOUT`.
-However, in the current version, only `WEKA` is accepted as Sclera currently only interfaces with [Weka](http://www.cs.waikato.ac.nz/ml/weka) for clustering.
+    - In the current version, only `WEKA` is accepted as Sclera currently only interfaces with [Weka](http://www.cs.waikato.ac.nz/ml/weka) for clustering.
     - If not specified, `WEKA` is used (this default can be modified using the [`sclera.service.default.mlservice` configuration parameter](../setup/configuration.md#sclera-service-default-mlservice)).
 - The optional `algorithm_name` identifies the algorithm to be used in training the clusterer.
     - The following are supported for `WEKA`: